-The Cryosphere (TC) is an international scientific journal dedicated to the publication and discussion of research articles, short communications and review papers on all aspects of frozen water and ground on Earth and on other planetary bodies.
+The Cryosphere (TC) is an international scientific journal dedicated to the publication and discussion of research articles, short communications, and review papers on all aspects of frozen water and ground on Earth and on other planetary bodies.

-- remote sensing, numerical modelling, in-situ and laboratory studies of the above and including studies of the interaction of the cryosphere with the rest of the climate system.
+The main subject areas are ice sheets and glaciers, planetary ice bodies, permafrost, river and lake ice, seasonal snow cover, sea ice, remote sensing, numerical modelling, in situ and laboratory studies of the above and including studies of the interaction of the cryosphere with the rest of the climate system.

 Thomson Reuters has published the latest Journal Citation Reports®.
 We are delighted to announce that the Impact Factor for The Cryosphere (TC) has risen in 2014.
 Congratulations!

 We use remotely sensed land surface temperature and land cover in conjunction with air temperature and snowfall from a reanalysis product as input for a simple permafrost model.
 The scheme is applied to the permafrost regions bordering the North Atlantic.
 A comparison with ground temperatures in boreholes suggests a modeling accuracy of 2 to 2.5 °C.

 S. Westermann, T. I. Østby, K. Gisnås, T. V. Schuler, and B. Etzelmüller